zalando-stups/taupage/README.md

 ## Build a new AMI

-You need to be logged in (minion login).
+You need to be logged in (Mai login).

     $ ./create-ami.sh ./config-stups.sh